ufosc/club-documents/Administrative/Procedures.md

 		- Update calenders
 	- Fishbowl schedule on the Fishbowl Reservation Calendar
 		- To be done first week of the semester
+- Other Rooms
+	- Marston has a visualization wall for meetings, reserve-able through [here](http://guides.uflib.ufl.edu/collaboration/L136)
+	- Marston [MADE@UF lab](https://made.it.ufl.edu/) with computers and other gear for VR and app development.
+Email saragonz@ufl.edu

 #### Announcements